okta/okta-aspnet/docs/aspnetcore-mvc.md

      });
 ```

-Following is found to be working configuration for AWS or Google Cloud with App Engine Flex:
+Use code similar to the following to properly configure a load balanced `AWS` or `Google Cloud with App Engine Flex` environment.

 `Startup.Configure:`
 ```csharp